Elroy Chester: Trial

-Chester's trial begain in August 1998.
-Chester entered a guilty plea and during the trial, he made multiple outbursts, threatened the lives of police officers, prison guards, court officials, and the families of jurors, and at one point declared, "If I hadn't shot my brother-in-law, I'd still be out there shooting white folks."
+Chester's trial began in August 1998.
+Chester entered a guilty plea, and during the trial, he made multiple outbursts, as well as threatening the lives of police officers, prison guards, court officials, and the families of jurors, and at one point declared, "If I hadn't shot my brother-in-law, I'd still be out there shooting white folks."
 He voiced no regret for the murders, describing the crimes as "a whole lot of fun".

 He was convicted of the murder of Willie Ryman III and the assault of the two nieces.
-It took the jury only 11 1/2 minutes to agree on a death sentence for Chester after he went on a tirade during which he threatened to kill employees of the district attorney's office if he ever got released and have "his homies" kill a police officer who had arrested him on burglary charges in 1988, as well as two detectives involved in the investigation of his murders should he receive capital punishment.
+It took the jury only 11 1/2 minutes to agree on a death sentence for Chester, after he went on a tirade during which he threatened to kill employees of the district attorney's office if he ever got released and have "his homies" kill a police officer who had arrested him on burglary charges in 1988, as well as two detectives involved in the investigation of his murders should he receive capital punishment.

 The Texas court system ruled that Chester was legally competent to be executed, despite scoring 69 points on a court-ordered IQ test and being placed in the Texas Department of Criminal Justice's Mentally Retarded Offenders Program during previous prison stints.
 In the prosecution's closing arguments, it was argued that his disability was not a sufficient reason to stay his execution.

 Since Chester was capable of hiding facts and lying to protect his own interests, using masks and gloves, removing the serial numbers from the stolen firearms, and cutting exterior telephone lines before entering homes to burglarize, he showed persuasively that he was capable of forethought, planning, and complex execution of purpose.
 Therefore, the court found the evidence insufficient to support the claim that Chester was mentally incompetent.
 Jefferson County assistant district attorney Wayln Thompson described Chester as "only learning disabled" and "one of the most dangerous individuals we have ever prosecuted".

 In 2007 and 2008, Chester filed a habeas corpus writ, alleging that his death sentence was against the Eighth Amendment and constituted cruel and unusual punishment.
 Out of thirteen federal and state judges, eleven rejected his appeals in their entirety, while the remaining two found only "some merits" in the argumentation.
 In October 2012, the Supreme Court refused to hear an appeal from Chester.